Skip to Content Skip to Menu Skip to Footer

 Private equity outlook

-Private equity exits fell sharply from 2021 to 2023, but there were signs of a rebound in late 2023.
-While this is positive news for PE markets, the difficult deal environment won’t disappear overnight and as of November 2023, the number of PE entries were tracking for their lowest annual total since at least 2019.
+Private equity exits fell sharply from 2022 to 2023, but there were signs of a rebound in late 2023. his is positive news for PE markets, the difficult deal environment won’t disappear overnight and as of November 2023, the number of PE entries were tracking for their lowest annual total since at least 2019.
 There is, however, a record $2.59 trillion in record dry powder waiting to be committed.

 Creative deal structures and a relentless focus on value creation in private equity portfolios could be critical in the coming year.

-Private credit markets are projected to continue growing in 2024, albeit at a slower pace than in previous years, due to uncertain interest rates and the possibility of a US recession.
+Private debt markets are projected to continue growing, albeit at a slower pace, in 2024, due to uncertain interest rates and the possibility of a US recession.

 Infrastructure and real estate fundraising fell from 2022 to 2023.
-Global infrastructure fundraising in particular hit its lowest level in six years, while real estate fundraising and deal flow have decreased to new post-COVID lows.
+Global infrastructure fundraising hit its lowest level in six years, while real estate fundraising and deal flow decreased to new post-COVID lows.

 For real estate, higher interest rates, weak office demand and falling property valuations pose significant risks in 2024.
-There is a worry in the investment community that office and retail real estate could come under stress following the rise of home working since the pandemic, pushing workers away from urban centers.
+Office and retail real estate could come under stress following the rise of home working since the pandemic, pushing workers away from urban centers.
 An upcoming wave of refinancing could further impact the value of investments and transaction activity.

-For infrastructure, while rising interest rates and an economic slowdown have made capital more expensive and scarce (driving an overall decline in fundraising), global megatrends such as digitalization, decarbonization and deglobalization are driving new infrastructure investment opportunities.
+Rising interest rates and an economic slowdown have made capital more expensive and scarce, driving an overall decline in infrastructure fundraising, but global megatrends such as digitalization, decarbonization and deglobalization are driving new infrastructure investment opportunities.

 Private Market FAQs